Capitol breach prompts urgent questions about security failures

 Pentagon officials also wanted to keep a low profile, reacting to criticism of the military’s response during the George Floyd protests, when Guard members patrolled D.C. streets.

-In the run-up to Wednesday, Department Defense officials had approved a request from D.C. officials for the activation of 340 National Guard members, on the condition that they did not carry firearms and were in a supporting role, such as traffic duty.
+In the run-up to Wednesday, Defense Department officials had approved a request from D.C. officials for the activation of 340 National Guard members, on the condition that they did not carry firearms and were in a supporting role, such as traffic duty.

 Around midday, Trump addressed a swelling crowd of supporters, and suggested that they march down Pennsylvania Avenue to the Capitol — where both houses of Congress were expected to meet for a marathon session to formalize President-elect Joe Biden’s victory.

 When they got there, they found a set of barricades set up by Capitol Police.
-Those were intended as a show of force, law enforcement officials said, but the protesters simply hopped over them or knocked them over.
+Those were intended as a show of force, law enforcement officials said, but the rioters simply hopped over them or knocked them over.

 Policing experts say they are taught to set up multiple lines of defense, starting far from the building they need to defend.
-In this case, however, it appeared that the police did not make a concerted effort to stop the protesters until they were on the Capital’s steps — where videos showed officers not wearing riot gear shoving with protesters.
+In this case, however, it appeared that the police did not make a concerted effort to stop the intruders until they were on the Capital’s steps — where videos showed officers not wearing riot gear in shoving matches with rioters.

 “A good perimeter, and then a show of force.
 Enough people that can deal with the crowd that’s coming at you,” Ed Davis, the former commissioner of police in Boston, said in an interview as he watched the invasion on TV.
 “Right now, there’s almost nothing here.
 This is incomprehensible.”

-Federal law enforcement officials on Wednesday said the Capitol Police had not expected so many protesters.
+Federal law enforcement officials on Wednesday said the Capitol Police had not expected so many Trump supporters.
 Now, because the mob had been allowed so close, they were able to move around all sides of the building — looking for doors and windows where no officers were present.

 “Capitol Police did have a plan, but apparently they assumed business as usual,” said one law enforcement official.
 “They didn’t expect Trump to incite them and that they would forcefully push their way in.
 Bottom line, there just wasn’t enough personnel to prevent a mob from pushing in.”

-Sometime after 2:10 p.m., one male protester used a clear plastic riot shield to break through the windows on a first floor to the South Side of the building, then hopped in with a few others, according to officials familiar with the incident.
-Police believe that once inside, other protesters opened another door or a few doors to let still more of their compatriots in.
+Sometime after 2:10 p.m., one male intruder used a clear plastic riot shield to break through the windows on a first floor to the South Side of the building, then hopped in with a few others, according to officials familiar with the incident.
+Police believe that once inside, other rioters opened another door or a few doors to let still more of their compatriots in.

 The breach triggered an instant call for help across Washington to other law enforcement partners.
 At the U.S. Secret Service, headquarters sent out an emergency alert to all gun-carrying Secret Service personnel to report to headquarters in preparation to help secure the Capitol.